meta-llama/llama3/README.md

 ## License

-Our model and weights are licensed for both researchers and commercial entities, upholding the principles of openness.
-Our mission is to empower individuals, and industry through this opportunity, while fostering an environment of discovery and ethical AI advancements.
+Our model and weights are licensed for researchers and commercial entities, upholding the principles of openness.
+Our mission is to empower individuals and industry through this opportunity while fostering an environment of discovery and ethical AI advancements.

 See the [LICENSE](LICENSE) file, as well as our accompanying [Acceptable Use Policy](USE_POLICY.md)

 ## Questions

-For common questions, the FAQ can be found [here](https://llama.meta.com/faq) which will be kept up to date over time as new questions arise.
+For common questions, the FAQ can be found [here](https://llama.meta.com/faq), which will be updated over time as new questions arise.